Don't know where to start? Watch our free starter videos and save lots of time and consultant fees

 You can either define the KPIs for every process in the respective SOPs themselves, and/or you can keep an overview of the KPIs in the template for the Management Review Report.

-In most cases, it makes sense to define a target for your KPIs (goal).
+Following the S.M.A.R.T approach, it makes sense to define a target for your KPIs (goal).
 That makes the assessment easier in the Management Review, as you can easily determine whether the outcome is acceptable or not.

 In case you have no idea which KPIs you could use for your processes, here’s a list of examples: